tsbohc/zest.nvim/readme.md

 ### features

-- Virtually no startup penalty: <0.1ms
+- Virtually no startup penalty, <0.1ms
 - Almost everything is done at compile time using macros
 - Lazy-loads the fennel compiler on `BufWritePost`
 - Automatically recompiles `fnl/` to `lua/`